bbigbear/Shopify-Online-Store/README.md

 - **Real-time Shopping Cart:** Customer shopping carts update in real-time, ensuring a seamless and dynamic shopping experience.

-- **Smooth Payment Processing:** ShopNex integrates with trusted payment gateways, enabling secure and swift transactions.

 - **Order Tracking and History:** Customers can easily track the status of their orders and access their order history.

-- **Product Reviews and Ratings:** Build trust and credibility with customer reviews and ratings.

-- **Search and Filter Functionality:** A powerful search and filtering system allows customers to quickly find specific products.

-- **Responsive Design:** ShopNex is built with a responsive design, providing seamless performance across various devices.

-- **Analytics and Reports:** Gain valuable insights into your business performance with in-depth analytics and reports.

 ## Tech Stack